 Eldritch Blast 5e

-Widely accepted as one of the most overpowered cantrips in DnD 5e, Eldritch Blast packs a considerable punch from level 1 all the way to level 20.
+Widely accepted as the strongest damaging cantrip in DnD 5e, Eldritch Blast packs a considerable punch from level 1 all the way to level 20.
 Let’s dive into what makes this seemingly simple spell so darn special.

 Eldritch Blast is a ranged spell attack that deals 1d10 force damage when it hits.
 To make a ranged spell attack, roll a d20 and add your spell attack bonus (proficiency bonus + spellcasting modifier).
 The spellcasting modifier for Warlocks is Charisma.

 Eldritch Blast deals force damage, which is one of the least common resistances in the game.
 At higher levels, a caster can send out multiple beams with one cast of Eldritch Blast, either all at the same target or at different targets in range.
 The caster makes separate attack rolls for each beam.

 Finally, Eldritch Blast comes with a whole host of potential Warlock Invocations (acquired starting at level 2) that significantly increase the power and utility of the spell: